MattPinder/MastersProject/README.md

 Falcon jobs have been submitted, will examine output tomorrow.
 Falcon jobs finished __very__ quickly in comparison to the jobs from Hgap...

-Git seems to be having some problems, either with file sizes or with the directory; will have to investigate...